Athletics: Imperious Bolt blazes to sprint double-double

-LONDON Jamaican Usain Bolt etched his name deeper into Olympic folklore by completing an unprecedented sprint double in successive Games with a smooth and dominant 200 metres victory on Thursday.
+LONDON Jamaican Usain Bolt etched his name deeper into Olympic folklore by completing an unprecedented sprint double in successive Games with a smooth 200 metres victory on Thursday in the race he calls his "pet" event.

 The world's fastest man, whose imperious performances in London have blown away any doubts that he deserves the unofficial title of greatest ever sprinter, stopped the clock at 19.32 seconds, the joint fourth quickest time ever run.

-Bolt holds the world record in his "pet" event with an eye-popping 19.19 at the Berlin world championships in 2009.
+Bolt holds the world record with an eye-popping 19.19 at the Berlin world championships in 2009.

 The showman again put compatriot and younger rival Yohan Blake, the pretender to his sprint throne, firmly in place and has now matched his stunning Beijing 100 and 200 crowns four years ago following his shorter-dash victory on Sunday.